 This doesn’t mean showering your grandkids with expensive gifts, handing out sweets they’re not supposed to have, or demanding to spend time with them whenever it suits your fancy.

 It means supporting your grandkids and their parents.

-It’s about being an uplifting role model in the lives of your grandkids and helping them, and their parents, achieve the goals they hope to meet.
+It’s about being an uplifting role model in your grandkids‘ lives and helping them and their parents achieve the goals they hope to meet.

-We all need to come together and make sure we’re on the same page about what that relationship entails.
+We all need to come together and ensure we’re on the same page about that relationship.